bkoz/tomcatbinbg/README.md

 oc expose dc testing --port=8080 oc expose svc testing --name=testing
 ```
-Get the hostname of the route and visit your application using a web browser.
+Get the hostname of the route and visit your application using `curl` or a web browser.

 ```
 oc get route